 The required 72 credits of coursework may include credits obtained through meeting Advanced Standing requirements.
 In no cases, however, will accepted credits be used to waive required core courses.
 For students with master's degrees, a maximum of 30 credits for coursework may be applied to the Ph.D. degree.
-For those students who have a Master's degree from GSPIA, a maximum of 36 credits for coursework may be applied.
+For those students who have a master's degree from GSPIA, a maximum of 36 credits for coursework may be applied.

 In recognition of relevant doctoral study completed at a school other than GSPIA, a maximum of 12 additional credits may be applied to the minimum credit requirement.
 In no case, however, can the total of all credits accepted through advanced standing exceed 36 credits (master's degree and relevant doctoral degree credits together, regardless of where the credits were obtained).
-Course Credit Acceptance forms are available in the Office of Student Services.
-When completed and signed, this form and supporting documentation must be returned to the Office of Student Services for further evaluation, approval, posting and filing.
+Course Credit Acceptance forms are available through the Academic Advising office.
+When completed and signed, this form and supporting documentation must be submitted to the Academic Advising office for further evaluation, approval, posting and filing.